 B. Benefits.
-The Company and Consultant agree that Consultant will receive no Company-sponsored benefits from the Company where benefits include, but are not limited to, paid vacation, sick leave, medical insurance and 401k participation.
+The Company and Consultant agree that Consultant will receive no Company-sponsored benefits from the Company such as, but not limited to, paid vacation, sick leave, medical insurance and 401k participation; provided, however, that Consultant shall be eligible for awards granted under the Plan.
 If Consultant is reclassified by a state or federal agency or court as the Company's employee, Consultant will become a reclassified employee and will receive no benefits from the Company, except those mandated by state or federal law, even if by the terms of the Company's benefit plans or programs of the Company in effect at the time of such reclassification, Consultant would otherwise be eligible for such benefits.